TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/special_facilities.rst

    :tab-width: 4
    :caption: dogs_submodule.py - the second component

-To utilize minification, use *.min.js* files intead of *.js* files in your page.
+To utilize minification, use *.min.js* files instead of *.js* files in your page.
 Since corresponding names have to be used in all units, minification is less effective than without the use of units.

 Using browser stubs to test non-GUI code that uses console.log and window.alert
 -------------------------------------------------------------------------------